RossLab/PGE_slowerX/04_divergence.md

 # 4. Divergence

-## 4.1.
+### 4.1.
+Prep - identifying species pairs

 Before I go ahead and calculate _dN/dS_, I wanted to (i) identify which species pairs to use, (ii) check divergence (Dxy) between species within each pair, and (iii) identify orthologous genes within pairs from which to calculate _dN/dS_.

 To identify which species pairs to use, I generated a phylogeny using the BUSCO output from when I generated the genome assemblies (I had to run BUSCO on all the other genomes too, using the insecta database).
 Dilophus (Bibionidae) will be the outgroup.
 I used BUSCO phylogenomics: